jkkummerfeld/text2sql-data/README.md

 Version | Description
 ------- | -------------
-3       | Data fixes and addition of data from Spider 2       | Data with fixes for variables incorrectly defined in questions 1       | Data used in the ACL 2018 paper
+3       | Data fixes and addition of data from Spider and WikiSQL 2       | Data with fixes for variables incorrectly defined in questions 1       | Data used in the ACL 2018 paper